Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Minimal hardware/skill required in addition to all the BOM before starting anything

 - A multimeter with at least a beeping continuity mode for troubleshooting;
 - A 60W soldering iron with a fine tip and a real temperature control.
-This [kind of puny soldering iron](https://a.aliexpress.com/_EIEo07n) is **NOT** an option to consider unless you want to kill yourself;
+Cheap pencil shape soldering irons are **NOT** an option to consider unless you want to kill yourself;
 - A hot air gun (ideally a reflow station) or a heating plate to desolder the MAC-GBD;
 - Good quality solder wire/flux or solder paste and solder wick;
 - Isopropanol in large quantities to clean all the flux mess;